-The following summary describes in brief the Shares and certain aspects of the operation of the Fund and the respective responsibilities of the Trustee and the Managing Owner concerning the Fund and the material terms of the Trust Agreement.
-Prospective investors should carefully review the Trust Agreement which is incorporated by reference into this Prospectus and consult with their own advisers concerning the implications of investing in a Delaware statutory trust.
+The following summary describes in brief the Shares and certain aspects of the operation of the Trust, the Fund and the respective responsibilities of the Trustee and the Managing Owner concerning the Trust and the material terms of the Trust Agreement.
+Prospective investors should carefully review the Trust Agreement which is incorporated by reference into this Prospectus and consult with their own advisers concerning the implications of investing in a series of a Delaware statutory trust.
 Capitalized terms used in this section and not otherwise defined shall have such meanings assigned to them under the Trust Agreement.